weaveworks/weave/README.md

 Similar NAT rules to the above can used to expose services not just to outside world but also other, internal, networks.

+### Service import

+Applications running in containers on a weave network can be given access to services which are only reachable from certain weave hosts, irrespective of where the application containers are located.

+Say that, as an extension of our example, we have a netcat service running on $HOST3, port 2211, and that $HOST3 is not part of the weave network and is only reachable from $HOST1, not $HOST2.
+Nevertheless we want to make the service accessible to an application running in a container on $HOST2.

+First we need to expose the application network to the host, as explained [above](#host-network-integration), this time on $HOST1, i.e.

+    host1# weave expose 10.0.1.101/24

+Then we add a NAT rule to route from the above IP to the destination service.

+    host1# iptables -t nat -A PREROUTING -p tcp -d 10.0.1.101 --dport 3322 \
+           -j DNAT --to-destination $HOST3:2211

+This allows any application container to reach the service by connecting to 10.0.0.1:3322.
+So if $HOST3 is indeed running a netcat service on port 2211, e.g.

+    host3# nc -kl 2211

+then we can connect to it from our application container on $HOST2 with

+    root@f76829496120:/# echo 'Hello, world.' | nc 10.0.1.101 3322

+The same command will work from any application container.

 ### Multi-cloud networking